nwg-piotr/rof/README.md

 # rof
-rof is  a launcher script to avoid launching multiple instance of the same window.
+rof is  a launcher script to avoid launching multiple instances of the same window.
 The name stands for [r]un [o]r set [f]ocus).

 While playing with [my collection of Tint2 executors](https://github.com/nwg-piotr/tint2-executors) one of things I hated most was that commands assigned to mouse events would execute again and again after each click, even if previous instances were